- Scott Perelman

 Scott Perelman joined the Florida men’s tennis staff in August of 2012 as the Volunteer Assistant Coach.
-Perelman spent the past three seasons in the same role at the University of North Carolina.
+Perelman spent three seasons in the same role at the University of North Carolina from 2010-12 before joining the Gators.

 Perelman joined the Gator staff with over 20 years of collegiate coaching experience, in addition to serving as the personal coach for ATP professional Chris Woodruff from 1993-99.